alex3165/polls-api/readme.md

 # Node-express-ts

-Simple boilerplate to setup nodejs express with typescript
+Simple API to create polls and vote

 # API